moodle/devdocs/docs/guides/moodleapp/development/plugins-development-guide.md

 **Function implementation**

 In the first part of the function, we check permissions and capabilities (like a `view.php` script would do normally).
-Then we retrieve the certificate information that’s necessary to display the template.
+Then we retrieve the certificate information that's necessary to display the template.

 **Function return**

 - `templates` — The rendered template (notice that we could return more than one template, but we usually would only need one).
 By default the app will always render the first template received, the rest of the templates can be used if the plugin defines some JavaScript code.
-- `javascript` — Empty, because we don’t need any in this case.
+- `javascript` — Empty, because we don't need any in this case.
-- `otherdata` — Empty as well, because we don’t need any additional data to be used by directives or components in the template.
+- `otherdata` — Empty as well, because we don't need any additional data to be used by directives or components in the template.
 This field will be published as an object supporting 2-way data-binding in the template.
 - `files` — A list of files that the app should be able to download (for offline usage mostly).

 ### Step 3.
 Creating the template for the main function

 This is the most important part of your plugin because it contains the code that will be rendered on the mobile app.

-In this template we’ll be using Ionic, together with directives and components specific to the Moodle App.
+In this template we'll be using Ionic, together with directives and components specific to the Moodle App.

 All the HTML elements starting with `ion-` are ionic components.
 Most of the time, the component name is self-explanatory but you may refer to a detailed guide here: <https://ionicframework.com/docs/components/>